I Did a Thing: I put a gun on a robot dog (2022)

 In 2022, Apollonov travelled to Uvalde, Texas, and created a video titled "I put a gun on a robot dog" featuring his attempt to transform a remote controlled robotic dog into a weaponised drone by strapping a Heckler & Koch MP5 to the back of the robot.
-This was done in the aftermath of the Uvalde School Massacre, and was intended as political commentary to mock the argument of some American politicians that arming teachers would help prevent school shootings.
+This was done in the aftermath of the Uvalde school shooting, and was intended as political commentary to mock the argument of some American politicians that arming teachers would help prevent school shootings.

 During the filming of I put a gun on a robot dog (2022), Apollonov worked with several other YouTube personalities, including Aleksa Vulović of the Boy Boy channel, American engineer William Osman, and gun advocate Brandon Herrera.
 The weaponised dog performed poorly when shooting at static targets, and much of the video consisted of comedic shots of the robot dog stumbling while Lacrimosa by Mozart plays.

 Speaking on the mixed success of putting a gun on a robot dog, Apollonov concluded:"I intended to come here and make something really dangerous, but I've now realized that I can't compete with normal, everyday American life.
 So instead, I'm going to attempt to help and solve America's school shooting problem by strapping a gun to this robot dog."One writer for Forbes used Apollonov's robot dog with a gun as an example during a discussion as to whether such weapons would be practical in modern warfare.